xinmeiwen/pixyll/_posts/2019-04-23-7-indian-affiliate-marketing-programs.md

 Flipkart also offers very good commission rates.
 Commission on products can go as high as 10% which is something you should not miss.
 Also, there are different (mostly higher) rates if a new user makes a purchase from your link.
 Flipkart also pays commission on every app install made using your link.

-In short, Flipkart affiliate program is something not to be missed and is surely a good choice in [India.To](http://india.to/) join the program signup at [Login - Prime Digital](http://primedigital.hasoffers.com/) .
+In short, Flipkart affiliate program is something not to be missed and is surely a good choice in India.To join the program signup at Login - Prime Digital .

 **GoDaddy Affiliate Program**

 GoDaddy is a domain name provider, or in simple words, it lets people and businesses have their own websites.
 You must have seen the ads on TV and several portals.
 With digital adoption happening very quickly in India, GoDaddy does seem to have a lot of clients in future, and thus is an opportunity for you to earn big.

-[**Click here**](http://3dot14.co/blog/major-changes-affiliate-marketing/) to know major changes in Affiliate Marketing.

 **HostGator Affiliate Program**